KagamiDigital/salt-asset-manager/asset-manager/README.md

 ## Set up the Asset Manager Bot

 1. clone the repo to your local machine
+2. cd asset-manager
-2. npm install
+3. npm install
-3. rename .env.sample to .env and set the private key variable to the private key of the account you want to manage assets from.
+4. rename .env.sample to .env and set the private key variable to the private key of the account you want to manage assets from.
 You must be a signer on this account.
-4. set BROADCASTING_NETWORK_RPC_NODE_URL, and BROADCASTING_NETWORK_ID to the broadcasting network of your choice from the [supported networks list](#supported-networks) below.
+5. set BROADCASTING_NETWORK_RPC_NODE_URL, and BROADCASTING_NETWORK_ID to the broadcasting network of your choice from the [supported networks list](#supported-networks) below.

 ## Start the Asset Manager Bot